-- [Core Course] Power BI Report Server - Class 1
+- [Basic Course] Power BI Report Server - Lesson 1

-- [Core Course] Power BI Report Server - Class 2
+- [Basic Course] Power BI Report Server - Lesson 2

-- [Core Course] Power BI Report Server - Class 3
+- [Basic Course] Power BI Report Server - Lesson 3

 June was the month of lectures and travels.
 Earlier this month, I went to Fortaleza to speak at GPDI Data and Tech 2019, organized by Rafael Mendonça, and at the end of the month, I went to Brasilia to speak at Power BI Roadshow 2019, organized by Ruy Lacerda and Fernando Garcia (Planilheiros).